What does Sung Oyate and the Horse Spirit Society do?

 Why is this service work so important?

 The people of Pine Ridge Indian Reservation experience equal strife to those living in a developing country.
 As many as 20 family members may live in a one bedroom house or a trailer; food and clothing is scarce.
 We have chosen to serve the people of the Pine Ridge Indian Reservation by caring for their horses because horses are the cornerstone of their society.
 Not only are the natives culturally and spiritually connected to horses, but most families make their living by breeding, raising, training, and selling horses, and using horses to manage herds of cattle.
 It is often very difficult for families to arrange and afford veterinary care for their horses.
-By helping keep the horses healthy, we are able to strengthen the foundation of the natives’ community, culture, and way of life.
+By helping keep the horses healthy, we are able to support the foundation of the natives’ community, culture, and way of life.

 How can I help Pine Ridge Indian Reservation?